 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Polyuria is a highly subjective symptom and one which presents much less often than urinary frequency.
+Polyuria presents much less often than urinary frequency.
 Frequent passage of small amounts of urine suggests a totally different problem.
 It is very important to assess the frequency of micturition and volumes of urine passed.
 The causes of polyuria are usually also causes of polydipsia.

 - Add notes to any clinical page and create a reflective diary